 The scrapers are made of American Blue Spring Steel to make the tool more resilient and pliable.
 This enables a more convenient cut with the scraper as it can be bent with just a push with your thumbs.

 Some prep work is always needed before using a scraper.
-It is sharpening the edges to create a cutting burr.
+It sharpens the edges to create a cutting burr.
 The burr will last longer in hardwood without wearing away.

 You need to burnish the burr and edges for better performance in the smoothening operation of wood surfaces.
 Burnish the tool to get the ultimate output from it.